pkardas/notes/books/ddia.md

 - database
 - services - REST and RPC, services are similar to databases, they allow clients to submit and query data.
-A key design goal of a service-oriented / micro services architecture is to make the application easier to change and maintain by making services independently deployable and evolvable.
+A key design goal of a service-oriented / microservices architecture is to make the application easier to change and maintain by making services independently deployable and evolvable.

 REST is not a protocol, but rather a design philosophy that builds upon the principles of HTTP.